mtolly/onyx/haskell/README.md

     the Steam version of Phase Shift, and the latest version of Clone Hero.
     Songs may also work in Frets on Fire X, but this is not guaranteed.

-    Due to how the conversion is implemented, non-RB features such as Dance mode, Real Drums, and Real Keys will generally not survive a PS-to-PS conversion.
+    Due to how the conversion is implemented, some non-RB features such as Dance mode, Real Drums, and Real Keys will not survive a PS-to-PS conversion.
     However other 5-fret charts such as `PART RHYTHM`, as well as Clone Hero 6-fret tracks, should remain.

   * Rock Band 3 (Wii)